 CamelHumps in search commands

-CamelHumps always works in all Navigation by Name commands, namely Go to Everything/Type, Go To Assembly, Go to File Member, and Go to Symbol.
+CamelHumps always works in all Search by name commands, namely Search Everywhere/Go to Type, Go To Assembly, Go to File Member, and Go to Symbol.
 It is very convenient to type initial letters of name parts and get the list of matching items: You can type either uppercase or lowercase letters:

 CamelHumps in code viewer assistance actions